heliumind/eigenfaces/README.md

 ## Report

-The accompanying report is automatically built on every push with _GitHub actions_ and can be found as an _Artifact_ from the latest build [here](https://github.com/heliumind/eigenfaces/actions).
+The accompanying report is automatically built on every push with _GitHub actions_ and can be found as `Report.pdf` from the latest build [here](https://github.com/heliumind/eigenfaces/actions).

 ## Acknowledgments
-This my final project for the lab course _Python for Engineering Data Analysis - from Machine Learning to Visualization_ offered by the Associate Professorship Simulation of Nanosystems for Energy Conversion at the Technical University of Munich.
+This is my final project for the lab course _Python for Engineering Data Analysis - from Machine Learning to Visualization_ offered by the Associate Professorship Simulation of Nanosystems for Energy Conversion at the Technical University of Munich.

 I want to thank everyone responsible for this course, giving me a very hands-on introduction to Data Science and Machine Learning.